 According to Xiao and Watson (2019), for academic research, the literature review is a crucial aspect that facilitates the advancement of knowledge based on existing prior research.
-Also, to develop an understanding of any field of research, it is crucial to know where the depth and breadth of the existing knowledge are, which can be done by the review of relevant literature (Ding et al., 2021).
-In addition, a review of the literature should contribute to the literature along with addressing the subject matter by encompassing a dual approach of presenting a scholarly critique of theory and combining the available material (Kekäle et al., 2009; Okoli and Schabram, 2010).
-Systematic literature review (SLR), according to Fink (2005) is described as "a systematic, explicit, comprehensive, and reproducible method for identifying, evaluating, and synthesizing the existing body of completed and recorded work produced by researchers, scholars, and practitioners".
-Systematic literature review corresponds to extracting literature with well-defined research questions, and the process of searching, extracting and presenting data (Kitchenham et al., 2009).
+Also, to develop an understanding of any field of research, it is crucial to know where the depth and breadth of the existing knowledge are, which can be done by the review of relevant literature (Ding, Ferras Hernandez, and Agell Jane 2023).
+In addition, a review of the literature should contribute to the literature along with addressing the subject matter by encompassing a dual approach of presenting a scholarly critique of theory and combining the available material (Kekäle et al. 2009; Okoli and Schabram 2010).
+Systematic literature review (SLR), according to Fink (2005) is described as 'a systematic, explicit, comprehensive, and reproducible method for identifying, evaluating, and synthesizing the existing body of completed and recorded work produced by researchers, scholars, and practitioners'.
+Systematic literature review corresponds to extracting literature with well-defined research questions, and the process of searching, extracting and presenting data (Kitchenham et al. 2009).

 The current study follows the approach of SLR to achieve a thorough understanding of the selected field concerning AI in repurposing manufacturing.
-Prior research was investigated and discussed thoroughly after employing a comprehensive and detailed methodological approach, which is crucial to performing any form of literature review (Okoli and Schabram, 2010).
-The current study followed the SLR methodology as conducted by Agrawal et al. (2021).
+Prior research was investigated and discussed thoroughly after employing a comprehensive and detailed methodological approach, which is crucial to performing any form of literature review (Okoli and Schabram 2010).
+The current study followed the SLR methodology as conducted by Agrawal et al. (2022).
 In this context, the methodological approach used in this study includes collecting relevant published articles related to the selected research area from the SCOPUS database, which is one of the largest databases with a significant and large number of peer-reviewed articles.
-The collection of articles for the systematic literature review was done by defining appropriate keywords and using those to search for study-related articles (Vinodh et al., 2020).
+The collection of articles for the systematic literature review was done by defining appropriate keywords and using those to search for study-related articles (Vinodh et al. 2020).
 On the other hand, various concepts like flexible manufacturing, adaptive manufacturing, reconfigurable manufacturing, etc. were used in the search terms as the concept is similar to repurposing manufacturing.
-For instance, according to Urtasun-Alonso et al. (2014), flexible manufacturing refers to "how organisations adapt their internal manufacturing-related processes and products to the uncertainties they face."
-Also, Peng and Mcfarlane (2004) refer to the concept of adaptive manufacturing as "a manufacturing control system that is able to adapt its behaviour and/or its governing strategy in the face of changing environmental conditions."
-Hence, after reviewing the literature and with experts' opinions, the authors added these definitions to the search string to identify relevant articles and conduct the systematic literature review.
-In this study, several researchers were involved in the selection and exclusion of articles to subjugate individual bias (Tranfield et al., 2003).
-Table 2 shows the complimentary and equivalent concepts used for analysing the studies in the field of repurposing manufacturing.
+For instance, according to Urtasun-Alonso et al. (2014), flexible manufacturing refers to 'how organisations adapt their internal manufacturing-related processes and